day8/re-frame-template/README.md

 ## How to Add Dependencies

 Your new application is built by a tool chain which combines  [shadow-cljs](http://shadow-cljs.org/) (a modern CLJS compiler) and [Leiningen](https://leiningen.org/) (a traditional Clojure build tool).
-The two are stiched together via `Lien-shadow`.
+The two are bought together via a Leiningen plugin called `Lien-shadow`(https://gitlab.com/nikperic/lein-shadow).

 There are three files of interest:
   -  `project.clj` - edit this if you want to add Clojure and ClojureScript dependencies as [you would for a normal